 Not only do ATS’ reduce effort for recruiters, but they also do so for applicants.
-Recruitment automation takes manual activities, such as filling application forms, off of candidates’ plates, administer assessments, schedule interviews and provide regular updates to candidates throughout the hiring process.
+Digital recruitment strategies takes manual activities, such as filling application forms, off of candidates’ plates, administer assessments, schedule interviews and provide regular updates to candidates throughout the hiring process.

 Candidate experience may not have mattered much before, but it has turned into an important aspect of recruiting.
 The evolution of recruitment has made jobs easier to find and information faster to obtain.